 - Over 3,500 attempts were made to serve warrants

-If your agency is interested in participating in 2013, please e-mail the National Coordinator, Carrie Jo Paine, for a link to the online registration form.
-The Sweep Assistant will follow-up with your agency and provide additional information regarding this detail.
+If your agency is interested in participating in 2014, please e-mail the National Coordinator, Carrie Jo Paine, for a link to the online registration form.
 If you have any further questions you may call Carrie Jo Paine at 503-785-5149 or e-mail DVWarrantSweep@co.clackamas.or.us.
 Clackamas County DVERT looks forward to your assistance in making the statement that family violence is not acceptable.
 Thank you for your support of this important mission.